toporek3112/Fallout_Hacking_Game/README.md

 A simple version of the Fallout hacking computers game.

-This little game was made in Visual Studio.
+This little game was made in Visual Studio, you just have to download it and start it in Visual Studio.